reproducibility-challenge/neurips2019/_pages/01_call.md

 ## Proposed outcomes

+- The goal of this challenge is **not** to criticize papers or the hard work of our fellow researchers.
+[Science is not a competitive sport](https://www.facebook.com/nipsfoundation/videos/2120856364798049/).
+Thus, the main objective of this challenge is to provide a fun learning exercise for newcomers in the Machine Learning field, while contributing to the research by strengthening the quality of the original paper.
-Participants should produce a Reproducibility report, describing the target questions, experimental methodology, implementation details, analysis and discussion of findings, conclusions on reproducibility of the paper.
+- Participants should produce a Reproducibility report, describing the target questions, experimental methodology, implementation details, analysis and discussion of findings, conclusions on reproducibility of the paper.
 This report should be posted as a contributed review on OpenReview.

-The result of the reproducibility study should NOT be a simple Pass / Fail outcome.
+- The result of the reproducibility study should NOT be a simple Pass / Fail outcome.
 The goal should be to identify which parts of the contribution can be reproduced, and at what cost in terms of resources (computation, time, people, development effort, communication with the authors).

-Participants should expect to engage in dialogue with NeurIPS authors through the OpenReview site.
+- Participants should expect to engage in dialogue with NeurIPS authors through the OpenReview site.
 We will announce shortly where the accepted Reproducibility Reports will be published.